inyourwalls/Blossom/README.md

 ### My wallpaper is blank after respring

 The recommended filesize for a wallpaper is 7 megabytes.
 If the file size is larger, iOS might not load the video for some reason.

-### Can the video be longer than 5 seconds?

-No, that's a system limitation.
-This is not a tweak.

 ## Compiling